SceneryDong/hw11/final-proposal-1.md

 ## Component Parts

-Arduino, Breadboard, batteries, Motor, light sensor, cardboards, acylic board
+Arduino, breadboard, batteries, motor, light sensor, cardboards, acylic board, a remote control

 (Include what types of inputs/outputs/data it will use.)